Discoverse FAQ

 Q: Wouldn't you agree that Strange New Worlds pays more respect to established canon than Discovery?
 Why still the "Discoverse" label?

 A: The designs, the technology level and the continuity of Strange New Worlds are essentially the same as in Discovery.
 There are some amendments, such as most notably the classic Klingons, but also the new uniforms and the reworked color scheme and interfaces of the reimagined Enterprise, which try to evoke the look of TOS.
 But the sheer size and capabilities of the ship are in stark contrast to TOS and to classic Trek on the whole.
 Also, characters are radically refined.
-For instance, Nurse Chapel mutates from a demure woman to a very cheeky person (or rather, the other way round).
+For instance, Nurse Chapel mutates from a demure woman to a very cheeky person (or rather, the other way round in the chronology).
 No one wants to go back to the 1960's, but which of the two Chapels is canon?
 Overall, whereas Discovery tried something radically new, SNW is like TOS redone the way that the producers think it should be for a modern audience.
-It feels more like Star Trek, but in some way it is even more clearly a reboot.
+It feels more like Star Trek than Discovery, but it is also more clearly a reboot.

 Q: Why do you get so worked up about it?
 Sit back and enjoy the series.